Yelp/clusterman/docs/source/configuration.rst

     autoscale_signal:
         name: MostRecentCPU

+        # What version of the signal to use (a branch or tag in the clusterman_signals Git repo)
+        branch_or_tag: v1.0.2

-        period_minutes: 10  # How frequently the signal will be evaluated.
+        # How frequently the signal will be evaluated.
+        period_minutes: 10

         required_metrics:
             - name: cpus_allocated
               type: system_metrics

-              minute_range: 10  # The metric will be queried for the most recent data in this range.
+              # The metric will be queried for the most recent data in this range.
+              minute_range: 10

     autoscaling:
-        cpus_per_weight: 8  # Conversion from CPUs to capacity units.
+        # Conversion from CPUs to capacity units.
+        cpus_per_weight: 8

-        default_signal_role: clusterman  # Module where the default signal is defined in clusterman_signals.
+        # Module where the default signal is defined in clusterman_signals.
+        default_signal_role: clusterman

-        setpoint: 0.7  # Percentage utilization that Clusterman will try to maintain.
+        # Percentage utilization that Clusterman will try to maintain.
+        setpoint: 0.7

-        setpoint_margin: 0.1  # Clusterman will only scale if utilization is beyond this margin from the setpoint.
+        # Clusterman will only scale if utilization is beyond this margin from the setpoint.
+        setpoint_margin: 0.1

     batches:
         cluster_metrics:
-            run_interval_seconds: 60  # How frequently the batch should run to collect metrics.
+            # How frequently the batch should run to collect metrics.
+            run_interval_seconds: 60

         spot_prices:
-            dedupe_interval_seconds: 60  # # Max one price change for each (instance type, AZ) in this interval.
+            # Max one price change for each (instance type, AZ) in this interval.
+            dedupe_interval_seconds: 60

-            run_interval_seconds: 60  # How frequently the batch should run to collect metrics.
+            # How frequently the batch should run to collect metrics.
+            run_interval_seconds: 60

     mesos_clusters:
         cluster-name: